0wntech/ownfiles/README.md

 ## Contributing

-In general contributions are very welcome, feel free to work and open pull requests in regards to issues/optimizations you see.
+In general contributions are very welcome, feel free to work on and open pull requests in regards to issues/optimizations you see.
-Please write a test or use an existing test in your development process, so that we can make sure your contributiion integrates smoothly.
+Please write a test or use an existing test in your development process, so that we can make sure your contribution integrates smoothly.

 ### Testing

-To test the library we decided on using mocha and chai.
+To test this library we decided on using mocha and chai.
 To run the tests simply run `npm run test`

 Since the operations are all asynchronous it can come to complications between the tests (we're working on that), so to test singularly run: